 There are many reasons why you might be considering adoption for your 2-month-old.

 There is a lot to think about while you’re wondering, “How do I put my 2-month-old up for adoption?”
-First of all, you should know that while never easy, adoption is always an option — even at 2 months old.
+First of all, you should know adoption is always an option — even at 2 months old.

-If you’re considering adoption instead of parenting, it’s highly recommended that you speak with an adoption specialist.
+If you’re considering adoption instead of parenting, it’s highly recommended that you speak with one of our adoption specialists.
 Not only will they be able to give you more information on placing a 2-month-old for adoption, but they’ll also be able to help you craft an adoption plan for your unique situation.